Connecting Denver’s Young Lawyers

-Want to learn more about the DBA-YLD?
+Want to learn more about the DBA YLD?
 Come to an Executive Council meeting!
-We meet the second Wednesday of every month, 6 p.m., at the DBA, 1900 Grant St., 9th floor.
-Contact Jim. if you have new ideas or questions about upcoming events.
+We meet the second Tuesday of every month, 6 p.m., at the DBA, 1290 Broadway, Ste 1700.
+Contact Heather if you have new ideas or questions about upcoming events.
 Let us know what we can do to serve you better.
 We hope you will join us!

 Paul Chin is a first year law student at the University of Colorado Law School.
 Prior to attending law school, he worked as an engineer in Denver for six years.
 He is also serving as a student ABA representative and holds leadership positions in the Asian Pacific American Law Students Association and the Public Interest Students Association.
 Paul is strongly interested in public interest law after graduating, particularly in government work.

 Josh Fitch is a corporate transactional attorney with the law firm of Troxel Fitch, LLC.
 He graduated from CU Law in 2017 and now practices in Denver working with startups and other small to medium sizes companies.
 His practice focuses on business formations, equity and debt financing, and mergers and acquisitions.
 Before attending law school Josh graduated from the University of Florida.
 When he's not in the office, he can be found in the mountains snowboarding or hiking.